ShaiyaJ/timebox/README.md

 ## Planned features
 This project was completed as apart of a series of projects which I dedicate only 2 days to (from the beginning of planning, to learning the technologies involved and right to the end of development).
 For this reason, the application right now is pretty bare bones.
 I wish to add the following features in the future.

-[ ] Highlighting the current task for quality of life

-[ ] Debouncing duration inputs for quality of life

-[ ] Adding CSS to the application for quality of life and visual clarity

 [ ] Occasionally saving state in localStorage and reloading this state on app load

 [ ] Adding a preset loader (perhaps even with custom presets?)

-[ ] Alerting the user with a sound or popup (or both) when the task is over

 [ ] Code review by a react developer in order to learn the best practices